Im going to jump right into my Pit Barrel Cooker review. I don’t think it needs an introduction.

-The Pit Barrel Cooker also works a little like an oven so it is great at producing an even heat throughout the barrel.
+The Pit Barrel Cooker will have you feeling like a bbq master in no time!
+It works a little like a convection oven so it is great at producing an even heat throughout the smoker.

 We love this because as the meat hangs vertically, it manages to baste and smoke itself with its own juices.

 Designed to operate consistently at around 300 degrees F, this cooker needs little attention and can be relied upon to turn out some great food in a relatively short period of time.
 This makes it an extremely easy to use unit perfect for those who love it set it and forget it!

 We know this smoker hasn’t been around for as long as some other popular smokers but this design is so ingenious.
 Hanging meat to smoke it is an absolute game changer.